Intermodal passenger transport: Airport rail link

 Many cities have extended subway or rail service to major urban airports.
 This provides travellers with an inexpensive, frequent and reliable way to get to their flights as opposed to driving or being driven, and contending with full up parking, or taking taxis and getting caught in traffic jams on the way to the airport.
 Many airports now have some mass transit link, including London, Sydney, Munich, Hong Kong, Vancouver, Philadelphia, Cleveland, New York City (JFK), Delhi, and Chennai.

 Airport–ferry connection

 At the Hong Kong International Airport, ferry services to various piers in the Pearl River Delta are provided.
 Passengers from Guangdong can use these piers to take a flight at the airport, without passing through customs and immigration control, effectively like having a transit from one flight to another.
 The airport is well-connected with expressways and an Airport Express train service.
 A seaport and logistics facilities will be added in the near future.
 Kansai International Airport is also connected to Kobe Airport with ferries.
 The Toronto Island ferry connects Billy Bishop Toronto City Airport to mainland Toronto, where passengers can connect to the Toronto streetcar system or with airport shuttle buses which transports to bus, subway and rail connections at Union Station.

+Airport bus link

+Most airports have a number of dedicated airport buses which connect the airport and the city, which usually offers a higher level of comfort and luggage facilities compared to normal city buses.

+More recently, airlines have started running buses between airports and cities which the airport do not directly serve, as a means to replace short-haul flights, for example, Finnair has now stopped flying between Helsinki and Turku / Tampere and runs buses from Helsinki airport direct to the city centre of the respective cities.